- About Us

 In recognition of this year’s NAIDOC Week theme, DIT staff members have reflected on their own connection to their Country.

-Ngarrindjeri and Arabuna woman Jade Wilson, who coordinates the department’s Aboriginal road safety and driver licencing program On the Right Track, was born and raised in Port Augusta.
+Ngarrindjeri and Arabuna woman Jade Wilson, who coordinates the department’s Aboriginal road safety and driver licensing program On the Right Track, was born and raised in Port Augusta.
 She has fond memories of travelling to both her Countries, including Berri where her grandfather lived and Oodnadatta and Marree where her father’s family is from.

 “Arabuna Country is quite dry and has a lot of red dirt, with ochre colours coming through and the kangaroos, the snakes and the lizards, whereas Ngarrindjeri Country is all water and birds and that type of environment,” Jade said.